GVCUTV/mapReduce/README.md

 - The master does not produce a single merged file; each reducer’s output file contains a portion of the sorted data.
 - Adjust `config.yaml` and `input` file as necessary for your use case.
 - Ensure all workers are running before starting the master.
-- For subsequent runs, workers can keep running; only the master needs to be started every time.
+- For subsequent runs, workers can keep running; the master needs to be started every time.